-These include: reducing the risk of violating the criminal and civil provisions of the Act; identifying the boundaries of acceptable conduct; reducing costs in relation to investigations and proceedings; identifying circumstances when legal advice should be sought; detecting illegal conduct; potentially mitigating penalties in the event of an investigation; strengthening corporate goodwill and reputation; avoiding negative publicity; and reducing potential director and officer liability.
+Effective competition compliance programs have many benefits for companies, trade associations and other organizations.
+These include: reducing the risk of violating the criminal or civil provisions of the Act; identifying the boundaries of acceptable conduct; reducing costs in relation to investigations and proceedings; identifying circumstances when legal advice should be sought; detecting illegal conduct; potentially mitigating penalties in the event of an investigation; strengthening corporate goodwill and reputation; avoiding negative publicity; and reducing potential director and officer liability.

-For more information about our regulatory law services contact us: contact
+For information about my regulatory services: contact

-For more regulatory law updates follow us on Twitter: @CanadaAttorney
+For more regulatory law updates follow me on Twitter: @CanadaAttorney